uhasker/getting-things-done-in-next-js/src/chapter4/03-react-effects.md

 Current counts: firstCount=0, secondCount=0
 ```

-If you click the "Increment first count" button, you will see that the effect runs:
+If you click the "Increment first count" button, you will see that the effect runs again:

 ```
 Current counts: firstCount=1, secondCount=0